Find Your Quest

 The Age of Wonder is not for everyone.
 It’s a dense read but for those interested in the quest, it is worth the effort.
 If you yourself are on a quest, it will provide you with quiet encouragement to continue your journey.

-Ok, so this will seem like a weird recommendation to some of you — but run with me on this one and give it a listen.
+This might seem like a weird recommendation — but run with me on this one and give it a listen.

 The Moth — it’s an event & podcast whose mission is “to promote the art and craft of storytelling and to honor and celebrate the diversity and commonality of human experience.”